aleiepure/devtoolbox/README.md

 > issues with very old third-party Python libraries finally forced my hand.
 The latest platform update broke most dependencies,
 > making Python 3.14 support impossible.
 I'm betting on Rust's robust ecosystem and strong typing to eliminate long-standing
 > performance issues and a more stable foundation for the future.
-> This rewrite means a fresh start, from how the code is structured to translations that will need community help to rebuild.
+> This rewrite means a fresh start.
+See [#123](https://github.com/aleiepure/devtoolbox/issues/123) for more information.

 <!--
 ## Install